 Five-year goal

-While being a temp staff, I believe in adapting to changes and do not attempt to make a detail long- term career plan.
-However, generally speaking, I would like to be someone who has both required business knowledge and system skills, who can offer insight opinions and advice for any new system development, and who can take a leading role in troubleshooting system issues.
+While being temp staff, While being a temp staff member, I believe in adapting to changes and am not currently attempting to make a detailed long- term career plan.
+However, generally speaking, in five years’ time I would like to be someone who has the required business knowledge and system skills, who can offer insightful opinions and advice for any new system development, and who can take a leading role in troubleshooting system issues.

 Cloud Technology

 I know your company offers excellent AWS cloud-based solutions.
-I am also currently working on cloud-based development, Azure not AWS though.
+I am also currently working on cloud-based development, Azure though, not AWS.